-This maturity is visible both in the new model and in the accompanying software (and will also reach the rest of the range).
-COROS is no longer that brand that “resembles” Garmin.
-The first COROS PACE was “too much” inspired by the Garmin Forerunner range in many respects.
-Now they have their own identity, but above all a product agenda and vision of where they want to go beyond being the shadow of other brands.
+This maturity can be seen both in the new model and in the software that accompanies it (and that will also reach the rest of the range).
+COROS is no longer that brand that "reminds" of Garmin.
+The first COROS PACE was "too" inspired by Garmin's Forerunner range in many ways.
+They now have their own identity, but more importantly a product agenda and vision of where they want to go beyond being the shadow of other brands.

 COROS PACE 2 specs

 If you like, let's go first with a complete list of features so you can take a complete look at everything it offers, and then go into all the details that I want to highlight about this new model.

 - 42mm diameter.
 Quite smaller than the original COROS PACE which had 47mm.

 - 1.2″ and 240×240 pixel display, which means reduced frames.
 The lens comes with Gorilla Glass.

 - Only 29 grams of weight with nylon strap.

 - 30 hours of battery life, up to 60 hours with Ultra mode (reducing GPS accuracy).